-Pre-service teacher education
+The second objective of this study is to assess teacher education in West Africa.
+Teacher education, both pre-service and in-service, is the foundation of teacher quality.
+Teacher education matters for teaching standards and competencies - they are like two sides of the same coin.
+Accordingly, this chapter reports the situation of teacher education in the country, considering first pre-service education, then continuous PD.
 Pre-service education is the first course of preparation for teachers.
-Factors affecting the quality of preservice education are complex (e.g., Chalmers, 2008; Sanyal 2013; Nwokeocha, 2018).
+Factors affecting the quality of pre-service education are complex (e.g., Chalmers, 2008; Sanyal 2013; Nwokeocha, 2018).
 For example, Chalmers (2008) lists five dimensions - assessment, engagement and learning community, diversity of teachers and students, and institutional climate, and systems that may affect the quality of the training received.
 He also pays attention to the quality of relationships at various levels such as an institution, its faculty, departments and programs, and teachers or individuals.
 Training in higher education involves inputs, processes, outputs, and outcomes.
 Similarly, Sanyal (2013) notes similarly that the quality of training may be affected by a learner's characteristics as well as by various inputs, contexts, and outcomes.

-Quality assurance is indispensable in pre-service teacher training.
-A useful framework for quality assurance was designed by the National Assessment and Accreditation Council & Commonwealth of Learning (2007a, 2017b, 2017c).
+Quality assurance is indispensable in teacher training.
+A useful framework for quality assurance with a focus on pre-service training was designed by the National Assessment and Accreditation Council & Commonwealth of Learning (2007a, 2017b, 2017c).
 This framework provides five key dimensions, 25 aspects of quality, and 75 indicators to benchmark a teacher training program.
 The key dimensions are curriculum design and planning, curriculum transaction and evaluation, research development and extension, infrastructure and learning resources, and student support and progression.
 In a similar vein, African Union and European Commission (2018a) developed the African Quality Rating Mechanism (AQRM) and African Standards and Guidelines for Quality Assurance in Higher Education (ASG-QA).
-Also relevant is the Harmonization of African Higher Education Quality Assurance and Accreditation (HAQAA) Initiative (African Union and

-European Commission, 2018b).
-The idea is to assess higher education programs against the standards and criteria of the AQRM and ASG-QA.
-The criteria of the AQRM are "Governance and Management; Infrastructure; Finances; Teaching and Learning; Research, Publication and Innovation; and Societal Engagement."
+Also relevant is the Harmonization of African Higher Education Quality Assurance and Accreditation (HAQAA) Initiative (African Union and European Commission, 2018b).
+The idea is to assess higher education programs against AQRM and ASG-QA standards and criteria.
+The criteria of the AQRM are governance and management; infrastructure; finances; teaching and learning; research, publication and innovation; and societal engagement.
 As to the ASG-QA, it provides criteria for internal and external quality assurance.